 Step 3: Start typing the first few letters of a specific setting you wish to locate and matching results will pop up as you’re typing.

 For instance, I know my iPhone lets me invert colors on the screen but I couldn’t remember where Apple hid that specific option.

 So I just went ahead and I typed “colors” into Settings’ search field.
 Sure enough, the Invert Colors option surfaced in search results.
 Another example: searching for “ring” will surface options to change the volume, select a new ringtone sound, adjust the volume of alerts, turn the ringer on or off, create custom vibration patterns and more.

 Step 4: Now tap a desired result to be taken directly to that specific settings within the Settings app.
-As you can see for yourself, each item in your search results is accompanied by its path (i.e. General → Accessibility → Vision).
+As you can see for yourself, each item in your search results is accompanied by its path (i.e. General → Accessibility → Keyboard).

 Unfortunately, you cannot search in Settings unless you’re at the top level.

 That’s pretty clumsy, in my personal opinion: if I’m in Settings → Wallpaper I must swipe my way back to the root menu before I can use the search field.

 In addition to locating Apple stock apps’s settings, you can used the method described above to find preferences for any third-party application that has installed a dedicated section into Settings, as shown below.